buddypress/bp-classic/readme.txt

 == Upgrade Notice ==

+= 1.1.0 =

+No specific upgrade tasks needed.

 = 1.0.0 =

 Initial version of the plugin, no upgrade needed.

 == Changelog ==

+= 1.1.0 =

+- Make sure BP Classic is activated at the same network level than BuddyPress (See [#21](https://github.com/buddypress/bp-classic/issues/21)).
+- Improve the way the themes directory is registered (See [#23](https://github.com/buddypress/bp-classic/issues/23)).

 = 1.0.0 =